amaralnt/SQL_Exploratory_Data_Analysis/README.md

 # SQL Studies

-In this repository I explore data sets while testing some SQL concepts :)
+I use this repository to explore datasets while testing some SQL concepts :)